AVIDA: Alternating method for Visualizing and Integrating Data: Results

-where $\text{DR}(X^{(i)}, Y^{(i)})$ represents the objective loss associate with the dimensionality reduction technique DR. For example, if t-SNE is uses for the DR step, the objective can be represented as the KL loss between probability distributions on the points in high and low dimensions.
+where $\text{DR}(X^{(i)}, Y^{(i)})$ represents the objective loss associated with the dimensionality reduction technique DR. For example, if t-SNE is used for the DR step, the objective can be represented as the KL loss between probability distributions on the points in high and low dimensions.
 See~\ref{sec:methods} for more details.